 Top e-commerce mobile applications in Malaysia

-Besides, some other websites that are not in the Top 10 have a powerful presence on mobile, such as Shoppee, imSold, TaoBao, GoShop or AliExpress.
-Additionally, the pure mobile commerce player Carousell also needs to be remarked for its importance in Malaysia.
+Besides, some other websites that are not in the Top 10 have a powerful presence on mobile in Malaysia like imSold, TaoBao or AliExpress.

 Malaysia’s top e-commerce websites compared by estimated traffic

-Though generalist or industry specific websites make up for the bulk of Malaysian e-commerce, some specific brands are also picking up some traction, notably Tesco and MBO cinemas who respectively lead the market of groceries and movies tickets.
+Though generalist or industry-specific websites make up for the bulk of Malaysian e-commerce, some specific brands are also picking up some traction, notably Tesco and MBO cinemas who respectively lead the market of groceries and movie tickets.

-The leader of peer-to-peer classifieds in Malaysia with more than 10 million visitors per month, Mudah.my can also be highlighted for its potential.
-Though it’s not a pure e-commerce player, it allows buyers to pay online in some products categories.
+The leader of peer-to-peer classifieds in Malaysia with more than 11 million visitors per month, Mudah.my can also be highlighted for its potential.
+Though it’s not a pure e-commerce player, it allows buyers to pay online in some product categories.

 10 Replies to “Top 10 e-commerce sites in Malaysia 2019”